zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/LabGuide5.md

 - Installation of Oracle Data Visualization Desktop (free with Autonomous Data Warehouse).
 If you already have Data Visualization Desktop installed, please check the version.
 The recommended version is 12.2.5.0.0 to connect to your Oracle Autonomous Data Warehouse.
 - Access to an existing Autonomous Data Warehouse instance

-## Set Up Local Windows Desktop Environment
+# Set Up Local Data Visualization Desktop Environment in Windows

 #### **STEP 1: Installing Oracle Data Visualization Desktop on a Windows Desktop**